- Food & Drink

-When you do take it down, the Regional District of Central Okanagan (RDCO) wants to remember that there are ways to dispose of your tree in an environmentally friendly way.
+When you do so, the Regional District of Central Okanagan (RDCO) wants you to remember that there are ways to dispose of your tree in an environmentally friendly way.

 Chip it, don’t chuck it.

-“You can give your tree another life after the holidays by dropping it off at any one of the convenient Chip It locations,” explained Rae Stewart, waste reduction facilitator.
+“You can give your tree another life after the holidays by dropping it off at any one of the convenient Chip It locations,” says a release from the RDCO.
 “Your tree will then be chipped down and composted into a nutrient-rich soil enhancer called GlenGrow.”

-Stewart added that GlenGrow is great for dressing your lawn, landscaping or mixing in your vegetable garden, and you can get it at various locations come springtime.
+GlenGrow is great for dressing your lawn, landscaping or mixing in your vegetable garden, and you can get it at various locations around the Central Okanagan come springtime.

-If you do plan on dropping your tree off to be chipped, make sure all decorations and tinsel are removed before recycling your tree.
+If you do plan on dropping your tree off to be chipped, make sure all decorations and tinsel are removed before you recycle it.

 The drop-off locations are open for the most part from December 26th until January 31st and are in several locations around the Central Okanagan.